sei-dsvoboda/exub/README.md

 Removed redundant casts of the result of malloc and realloc.
 Fixed another instance of misuse of _ in place of *.

+Stop using 0 as a null pointer constant, for clarity.

 ## Development Rules

 Here are some rules that the examples should comply with: